Principal, Schermerhorn Program

 There are 2 full-time physical therapists, 3 full-time occupational therapists, in addition to 1 part-time physical therapist and 1 part-time occupational therapist, 3 speech therapists, 6 orientation and mobility specialists, counselors (3 social workers and 2 school psychologists), 4 adapted physical education teachers and for the residential students 3 therapeutic recreation staff members.
 The program has twenty-five classes and is divided into three schools- elementary, middle, and high school and a vocational training department.

-The program operates from Monday morning at 8: 00 am when buses begin to arrive through 4:00 pm Friday afternoon or not until the last student leaves.
-The school day consists of eight periods all forty-five minutes in length.
-Homeroom is at 8:15 am while the first period class starts at 8:23.
+The program operates from Monday morning at 8: 15 am when buses begin to arrive through 3:00 pm Friday afternoon or not until the last student leaves.
+The school day consists of eight periods per day each forty-five minutes in length.
+Homeroom begins at 8:15 am while the first-period class begins at 8:23.
 There are two lunch periods for the students.
-The elementary and some middle school students have fifth-period lunch while the remainder of the middle and high school students will have sixth-period lunch.
+The elementary and some of middle school students have fifth-period lunch while the remainder of the middle and high school students will have sixth-period lunch.
 The end of the school day is at 2:47 pm.

 However, that is not the end of the day for some middle and high school students.
 We provide academic assistance after school in the form of tutoring.
 The tutoring program begins at 2:45 and ends at 4:15.
 Students return home via Access A Ride or are transported home by their parents.

 The residential students report to their assigned dorms where they either have a rest period, do their homework or room chores.
 Recreational programming for residential students begins at 2:50 each day and runs up until 9:00 pm.